CoderDojo/cd-theme/docs/riot.md

 With the *Video-poster* item you should accept images and this will host the Video's poster (image shown before the video plays).

 If neither of this fields are field in a horizontal rule is shown instead to show.

+*article_desc* should be a required field and set to maximum thirty characters.
+It is used on the news page alongside the thumbnail of articles.